- What is a Sweep-In FD?

 How Does the Sweep-In Facility Work?

 The sweep-in facility is available only for eligible investors.
 Investors who are eligible and have a bank account in the same bank as their FD can opt for a sweep-in facility.
 Firstly, investors have to link their bank account, either savings account or current account, to their FD account.
 Secondly, they have to set a limit for the balance to be maintained in their bank account.
-Every time the bank account has excess funds, the bank will automatically transfer them in multiples of INR 1,000 to the FD account.
+Every time the bank account has excess funds, the bank will auto transfer them in multiples of INR 1,000 to the FD account.

 Let’s understand this better with an example if an investor has opted for the sweep-in facility and wants to maintain INR 30,000 in the bank account for expenses.
 The current balance in the account is INR 25,000.
 Suppose the investor has received or deposited INR 20,000 in the account, making the total balance INR 45,000.
 In that case, the bank will transfer the excess INR 15,000 to the sweep-in fixed deposit account.
 The excess INR 15,000 will earn the same interest as the FD.
 Also, the investor can withdraw the excess money invested from the FD account without any extra charges or penalties to meet their short term requirements.